 How is kyphosis diagnosed?

-The doctor may also evaluate for other contributing conditions that may be related to the kyphosis.
-For example, in older patients, Parkinson’s disease can contribute to a thoracic kyphosis.
+Your provider may also look for other conditions that can contribute to kyphosis.
+For example, in older adults, Parkinson’s disease can contribute to kyphosis.

 If you have a severe curve, your provider may want to do a pulmonary function test to measure how well your lungs are working.
 A severe curve may also compress (squeeze) your spinal cord.
 Your provider may notice signs of spinal cord compression, such as numbness, tingling, bladder or bowel incontinence and poor balance.
 They may order an MRI to get a more detailed look at your spine.